Cotton Owens: Early racing career

 Owens was born in Union, South Carolina.
 His career began after his tour in the U.S. Navy in 1946, in the Modified division that would eventually be organized by NASCAR and pre-dated their Stock Car (Grand National, later Cup) division.
 Owens earned the nickname "King of the Modifieds" by claiming over 200 feature wins, including the prestigious Gulf Coast championship race.
-In 1949 he entered 23 races and won 19 of them.
-In 1951 he sped to victories all over the South, racking up 54 wins.
-Cotton put together a string of 24 straight wins in 1950–51, a feat he repeated twice.
+In 1949, he entered 23 races and won 19 of them.
+In 1951, he sped to victories all over the South, racking up 54 wins.
+Owens put together a string of 24 straight wins in 1950–51, a feat he repeated twice.
 Switching from Dodge to the Chrysler-powered Plymouth he continued to dominate the modified circuit, winning the big modified championship race at Daytona two years in succession in 1953 and 1954, and capturing the United States Modified Championship Race three times.
 He was the 1950, 1953, and 1954 Modified champion.

 Grand National driving career

-Cotton's NASCAR (Grand National) career began in 1950 when he ran three races.
+Owens' NASCAR (Grand National) career began in 1950 when he ran three races.
 He finished 13th in the point standings.
 Owens entered a few races over the next several seasons without a win.

-Cotton's first win came on February 17, 1957, at the series' premiere event: the Daytona Beach Road Course.
+Owens' first win came on February 17, 1957, at the series' premiere event: the Daytona Beach Road Course.
 Owens once drove a 1957 Pontiac to victory; beating runner-up Johnny Beauchamp by 55 seconds with the first-ever 100 mph (101.541 mph) average race on the sand.
 The win was also Pontiac's first NASCAR win.
 He had his next trip to victory lane in 1958 at the Monroe County Fairgrounds near Rochester, New York.

 In 1959, Owens finished second to Lee Petty in the race for the championship, although he did not enter many Grand National races, as he preferred the Modified circuit which at this time had bigger crowds, faster cars, and higher purses to be won.
 Though he only won one race that season (at Richmond International Raceway), Owens was making a name for himself as a racer.
-He attempted 37 races that season, with 22 Top 10s and 13 Top 5s.
-In 1961 he had his most productive season with 11 Top 5s and four wins in only 17 starts.
+He attempted 37 races that season, with 22 top-tens and 13 top-fives.
+In 1961, he had his most productive season with 11 top-fives and four wins in only 17 starts.
 He had a win at his hometown of Spartanburg, South Carolina (Piedmont Interstate Fairgrounds).